unahouExosite/docs/exositeready/gwe/seed-app/README.md

-# GWE-Seed-App
+# GWE Seed App

-An example solution displaying all the telemetric data from Gateway Engine as well as showing a Custom Gateway Application, "gmq-sine-demo".
+This guide provides an example solution displaying all the telemetric data from Gateway Engine as well as showing a Custom Gateway Application: "gmq-sine-demo".

 # Getting Started

 ## Configure Murano

-1. Create a Murano account and log in to your account (https://exosite.com/signup/).
+1. Create a Murano account (https://exosite.com/signup/) or log in to your existing account (https://www.exosite.io/).

-2. Choose to create a New Product. *Start from scratch* as a starting point.
+2. Choose to create a New Product.
+Select *Start from scratch* as a starting point.
 Use whatever product name you like.

-3. Add a New Device called "Gateway".
-Use your gateway's MAC address as the Identity.
+3. Navigate to the *DEVICES* tab to add a New Device called "Gateway".
+Use your gateway's MAC address as the *Identity*.
 Example format "00:08:00:4A:02:25".

 4. Add another New Device called "Test Data".
-Use "12345" as the Identity.
+Use "12345" as the *Identity*.

-5. Add the "test" resource to your "Test Data" device as a float.
+5. Click on your Test Data device and add a New Resource with the *Alias* “test” and *Data Format* “float".

 6. Add the "usage_report", "engine_report", "device_info", "update_interval", "engine_fetch", and "fetch_status" resources to your "Gateway" device as strings.

-7. Create an empty solution in Murano.
+7. Navigate to the *Solutions* screen and create an New Solution.
+Select *Start from scratch* as a starting point.
 Name it whatever you like.

 8. Install the Exosite CLI tool. https://github.com/exosite/exosite-cli